Maryland · UTI TREATMENT

 Online UTI treatment in Baltimore, Maryland

 Baltimore City and Baltimore County residents — from Federal Hill to Towson — fill at CVS, Walgreens, Rite Aid, Giant, or Safeway.
-Most chains offer same-day pickup once your provider signs off.
-An uncomplicated UTI in Baltimore is treated the same way we treat one anywhere else in Maryland: a 5-minute intake form, provider review within hours, and a prescription (usually nitrofurantoin, cephalexin, or TMP-SMX) sent directly to your Baltimore Metro pharmacy.
+Most chains offer local pharmacy pickup once your provider signs off.
+In Baltimore, the clinician chooses a guideline-supported antibiotic based on your intake, allergies, interactions, and safety factors.
+Our intake screens for red-flag symptoms (fever, flank pain, pregnancy, recurrent infection) that require in-person evaluation — if any surface, we refund and refer you.
 Start a Baltimore UTI visit →

 Online UTI treatment in Columbia, Maryland